Someshiiser/KeyWord_Identification/README.md

 It uses web scraping, text cleaning, frequency analysis, and YAKE (Yet Another Keyword Extractor) to identify significant words from webpages.
 It also stores the extracted keywords and their frequencies in an SQLite database, allowing comparisons across multiple websites with plots and word clouds.

+## Components of the project
+Main file         -> Keyword_identification.ipynb
+README.md         -> What theproject does.
+keywords.db       -> DataBase created for without yake.
+YAKE.db           -> DataBase created for with yake.
+Testing.ipynb     -> Initial code testing.
+testing_tan.ipynb -> Testing with the YAKE.

 ## Yake